What Rand Paul’s Procedural Failure Says About Donald Trump’s Survival

 For other Republicans, even those who may be privately seething about the Capitol siege, the political threat posed by lending support to the Democrats’ effort is twofold, as we’ve discussed here before.
 For one, Trump’s power remains strong.
 And secondly, their base back home doesn’t much care about holding Trump accountable or the precedent set by a crooked War Secretary from yesteryear who raced to the White House to resign before an impeachment but nonetheless found himself on trial in the Senate.
 Today’s base is thinking about a pandemic, an economic crisis and a racial-justice reckoning.
 None are improved by a Senate debating constitutional nuances.

 That’s what Rand Paul understands better than most.
 Ultimately, the facts didn’t matter to most Republicans.
 Forty-five of them, including Paul, stood with Trump, who is now sitting on a golf cart in Florida.
-For Trump to be convicted and removed, Democrats probably need a dozen more Republicans to join with the five from yesterday.
+For Trump to be convicted and banned forever, Democrats probably need a dozen more Republicans to join with the five from yesterday.
 And that seems a mighty uphill climb absent any striking new revelations or arguments.
 Apparently, in the words of Rep. Alexandria Ocasio-Cortez, “We came close to half of the House nearly dying” isn’t sufficient.

 Make sense of what matters in Washington.
 Sign up for the daily D.C.
 Brief newsletter.